 While we suspect the opposite can only be said for IE6, the guide offers more than chest-puffing.
 Four sections, one dedicated to architecture, encryption, network security and device access, offer decently comprehensive descriptions of Apple’s security approaches without giving away any crown jewels.

 A few features that have until now been of little interests beyond the jailbreaking community – such as the Device Firmware Upgrade (DFU) mode – get a formal airing.
 There’s also a lengthy explanation of classes in iOS.

 The presence of utterly anodyne passages – there’s a basic password primer Reg readers will have memorised in the cradle – and a glossary hint that impressing suits is at least as important as tickling techies down Cupertino way.
-It’s also worth noting that the document is not at all boastful – the conclusion says iOS offers “solid protection against viruses, malware, and other exploits that compromise the security of other platforms.”
+It’s also worth noting that the document is not at all boastful – the conclusion says iOS offers “solid protection against viruses, malware, and other exploits that compromise the security of other platform.”
 That’s our emphasis there, because it’s a long way from the usual hyperbole about security and therefore a little refreshing. ®